 Cherry Picked Hampers

-Cherry Picked Hampers is an independent business established in 2015 in rural Dorset by Hayley and Laurie.
+Cherry Picked Hampers is an independent business established in rural Dorset by Hayley and Laurie.
 They create beautiful hampers filled with locally-made Dorset food and drink of the highest quality.

 All the products in each hamper are 100% made-in-Dorset, including local sparkling wines, cheeses, chutneys, coffee, Dorset Tea, beers and ciders, and much, much more!
 Every hamper is designed from scratch, combining quality packaging with the finest food and drink that Dorset has to offer.
 And there are hampers to suit all tastes and interests, from more general collections to specific themes.
 These make an ideal Dorset made gift idea for any food-lover!